Code-19 shelters open Tuesday and Wednesday

-BUFFALO, N.Y. — Two Code-19 shelters will be open overnight to provide people a safe place to stay during the coronavirus pandemic.
+BUFFALO, N.Y. — One Code-19 shelter will be open overnight to provide people a safe place to stay during the coronavirus pandemic.

 Holy Cross, 412 Niagara Street in Buffalo, will also be open from 6 p.m. to 8 a.m. during Code-19, serving men only.